DylanLawless/Foundations_of_Geopolitics/README.md

 [Link to PDF](https://github.com/DylanLawless/The_Basis_of_Geopolitics/blob/master/latex/translated_complete_cleaned_manual.pdf)

-The books is translated because I am unable to find it in English online.
+The books was translated because I am unable to find it in English online.
-This is not meant to reflect any endoursement of the content.
+This is not meant to reflect any endorsement of the content.
-I am intersted in the historical and geopolitical relevance.
+I am interested in the historical and geopolitical relevance.
 I translated this to make a LaTeX and epub version for my Ebook reader.

+# Personal interpretation of relevance to Russian strategy
+While this text is interesting (pejorative), it is unlikely to have any influence geopolitically.

+The [interpretation](https://providencemag.com/2019/07/west-overestimates-aleksandr-dugins-influence-russia/) from George Barros, while focused on the US perspective, appears valid
+> "That said, just because Dugin prescribes certain strategies that are present in Russian policy does not mean that Dugin was the policy’s inspiration or catalyst.
+I would underscore that Russian intelligence services’ efforts to provoke social strife and chaos within the US has a long history that predates Dugin and that Kremlin policymakers simply ignore many of Dugin’s recommendations.
+Occam’s razor suggests that in Dugin’s case, a broken clock is still right twice day; Dugin at best sometimes describes Russian policy, but to assign Dugin causality is entirely speculative, especially when many of Dugin’s recommended policies have a precedent in the Kremlin’s policy toolbox."

+The text does wage the argument in favour of gathering historically joined lands; the Eurasian union ideal of a politically and economically dominant leadership over neighbouring countries' policies.
+However, the hyperbolic reasoning is not an explanation for annexation of Crimea (2014) and escalating war in Ukraine up to large-scale war in 2022.

+The simpler summary of the situation:
+Crimea and Ukraine are both strategically and symbolically important lands joining Europe and Russia.
+(i) Russian leadership hoped to win public approval after unfulfilled promises of economic reform (~2009-2014) which failed, (ii) Patriotic mobilisation to control Ukraine under the promise of homeland defence and separatist liberation.
+However, anything short of total victory in Ukraine would devastating for the personal popularity of the Russian president.
+Now with ubiquitous European support towards Ukraine against Russian invasion, this strategy is in immediate danger.

+There seems to be three outcomes:
+(i) Russia seizes control to declare victory and rally popular support in Russia to defend against "European/Western aggression".
+(ii) End the war with some explanation as to why invasion was justified but is now no longer required, without admitting Ukraine independent sovereignty.
+(iii) Invasion fails and popular media in Russia labels the leadership decisions as unjustified.

-## From Wikipedia, the free encyclopedia
+## From Wikipedia
 [Wikipedia.org](https://en.wikipedia.org/wiki/Foundations_of_Geopolitics)

 The Foundations of Geopolitics: The Geopolitical Future of Russia is a geopolitical book by Aleksandr Dugin.
 It has had significant influence within the Russian military, police and foreign policy elites[1] and has been used as a textbook in the Academy of the General Staff of the Russian military.[1]
 [2] Its publication in 1997 was well received in Russia.
 Powerful Russian political figures subsequently took an interest in Dugin,[3] a Russian eurasianist, fascist,[4] and nationalist[5] who has developed a close relationship with Russia's Academy of the General Staff.[6]